 A21 Lewisham Spine Cycleway

 After campaigning from LC, plans for segregated cycle lanes along the A21 Spine were first included in the Lewisham Cycle Strategy approved by Lewisham back in 2017.
 In his 2018 election manifesto the Lewisham Mayor Damian Egan reconfirmed the council’s commitment to progressing these plans.
 The proposed route will run on the A21 from Downham to Lewisham Town Centre and then onwards via borough roads to meet CS4 in Deptford.
 In late 2018 TfL (the A21 is a TfL ‘red’ route) and Lewisham Council funded an initial Outcome Definition project to look at these proposals.
-We wrote to the Lewisham Mayor here on 15/4/20 requesting the commitment of council funds to the design and build of a cycleway on Deptford Church St to connect Cycleway 4 to the Waterlink Way and as a first stage of the Lewisham Spine.
+We wrote to the Lewisham Mayor here on 15/4/20 requesting the commitment of council funds to the design and build of a cycleway on Deptford Church St (DCS) to connect Cycleway 4 to the Waterlink Way and as a first stage of the Lewisham Spine.
+For ongoing updates on the DCS Cycleway project check the News sections of this website.

 Cycleway 4 (previously known as CS4)

-This Tower Bridge to Greenwich route is currently under construction with completion sometime in 2021.
+This Tower Bridge to Greenwich route is currently under construction with completion of the Lewisham section expected in Spring 2022.
+Provisional plans are for the remaining Southwark section around Surrey Quays to start construction in 2022 which will complete the whole route.
 Consultation on the detailed plans happened back in 2018 and our response to that consultation is here.
 We have been chasing TfL about this project for a number of years.
 Here is an update from 2017 on various issues we pursued then with TfL, including the delay on Cycleway 4.

 Cycle Superhighway 5 (CS5)